UMass men’s soccer beats VCU to win A-10 tournament

 UMass earns an automatic NCAA tournament bid after the tournament victory, and will find out its opponent on Monday.

 “I am very proud of this team,” O’Leary said.
-“We’ve been underachievers all three years.
+“We’ve been overachievers all three years.
 In the first year we were picked 12th and I think we were managed to finish tied for fourth, the second year we were picked 10th and we finished fourth and this year we were picked eighth.
 So it’s been a really enjoyable experience to coach this group and they’re a terrific bunch of lads.

 “This is a pretty special group and this is a pretty special run we’ve gone on, and its good to see UMass at the top of the table.”